TechBridgeWorld/SABTSoftware/README.md

 - Windows XP or later
 - AVR Studio 4.
 Later versions may also work, but this guide assumes the use of AVR Studio 4.
 - An AVR JTAGICE mkII programmer.
-- Two USB tpe A to USB type B cables.
+- Two USB type A to USB type B cables.
 - Headphones or a speaker system with analog input.
 - Git or Github for Windows.